deannabosschert/functional-programming/README.md

 ## 📋 Concept
-The actual concept for the end project is documented in the wiki of frontend data For more information about this concept, see the [wiki page](https://github.com/deannabosschert/frontend-data/wiki/Concept) (in Dutch).
+The actual concept for the end project is documented in the wiki of frontend data For more information about that concept, visit that [wiki page](https://github.com/deannabosschert/frontend-data/wiki/Concept) (in Dutch).

-For this repo, the concept was to fetch a dataset of a questionnaire that the students filled in during  the Information Design Datavisualization-course, and clean this data using filters based on functional programming principles.
+For this repo, the concept was to fetch a dataset of a questionnaire that the students filled in during  the Information Design Datavisualization-course, and to clean this data using filters based on functional programming principles.

 ## ⚙️ Installation
 Clone this repository to your own device: